drew-hoffman/QuPOS/README.md

 * Depending on the hardware and load, I'd consider adding metrics around the Find() runtime, and if necessary, the `private` helper functions as well.
 * Edge cases aren't handled very well:
 	* * "Hello" is different from "HELLO" in the wordstream list.
-	* * Putting "Hello", "HELLO", and "hello" into the matrix will return 3 hits.
 	* * Really, we need to discuss capitalization.
-Can I just `.toUpperCase()` everything or do we need to support [i11n](https://www.moserware.com/2008/02/does-your-code-pass-turkey-test.html) too?
+Can I just `.toUpper()` everything or do we need to support [i11n](https://www.moserware.com/2008/02/does-your-code-pass-turkey-test.html) too?
-	* * I haven't tried making words out of 😃 yet, but I'm sure someone will.
+	* * I haven't tried making words out of emojis (😃) yet.